 Above: The flower corolla separates into 5 lobes which appear satiny and tend to have curly edges and visually is a star shape.
-Each flower has a pale center ring and in the center of the ring is a long curved light purple color protruding style.
+Each flower has a pale center nectar ring and in the center of the ring is the 3-celled ovary from which rises a long curved light purple color protruding style.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: The developing flower buds appear in the leaf axils on the upper part of the stem.
 These leaves remain small when the flowers open.

-Below: 1st photo - Note the fringes on the tips of the petals, the spiral form of the mature yellow anthers, the 5-part ovary in the center and the reflexed green sepals noticeable on the flower on the left.
+Below: 1st photo - Note the fringes on the tips of the petals, the spiral form of the mature yellow anthers, the 3-celled ovary in the center and the reflexed green sepals noticeable on the flower on the left.
 2nd photo - The lance-shape leaves are stalked with a slight wing on the petiole.
 Lower leaves may be more egg shape as the photo shows.

 Below: A comparison of the five Bellflowers found in the Garden.

 Notes: Eloise Butler's records show that she introduced this plant to the Garden in 1907 and 1908 and planted seeds of this species on Oct.
 29, 1914.
 Martha Crone planted seeds in 1943, '44, '51, and '54, and it is listed on her 1951 census of plants in the Garden.
 Susan Wilkins added plants in 2009.
 In the wild it is considered native to Minnesota in the counties bordering the Minnesota River and several other counties bordering the St. Croix and Mississippi rivers in the SE.
 In North America, its range is the eastern half of the U.S. and Ontario in Canada.

 There are five species of Campanula found in Minnesota, two of which are introduced: C. americana, Tall Bellflower; C. aparinoides, Marsh Bellflower; C. rotundifolia, Harebell; C. cervicaria, Bristly Bellflower; and C. rapunculoides, European Bellflower.
 The latter two are the introductions.